-Some Labradors eat the most astonishing amount of rubbish.
+Some Labradors eat the most astonishing amount of trash.

-In this article we are going to look at why Labs and many other dogs eat dirt, rocks, mud, disgusting dead animals, sticks and even poop.
+In this article we are going to look at why Labs and many other dogs eat dirt, rocks, mud, disgusting dead animals, sticks, leaves and even poop.

 We’ll be giving you some reassurance and helpful tips, and pointing you in the direction of some great training ideas and solutions

-Let’s find out now – why DO dogs eat dirt and other rubbish.
+Let’s find out now – why DO dogs eat dirt and other trash.

 Why do dogs eat dirt?